jacobparis/12-factor-dev/public/ephemerality.md

 The persistent state of a workspace matches its running state as closely as possible.
 If a development environment shuts down unexpectedly, that crash does not result in a loss of uncommitted changes.
 Frequent and regular backups help, but continuous development prefers total persistence.

-Continuous development environments are **isolated** and do not share data between environments for the same codebase.
+CDEs are **isolated** and do not share data between environments for the same codebase.
 Any data that needs to be shared between environments should be stored in a stateful [backing service](backing-services) such as a database or enterprise secret store.